United States Senate Select Committee on Improper Activities in Labor and Management: Background and creation

 To solve its jurisdictional and political problems, the Senate established on January 30, 1957, an entirely new committee, the Select Committee on Improper Activities in Labor and Management, and gave it broad subpoena and investigative powers.
 The new select committee was given a year to complete its work, and charged with studying the extent of criminal or other improper practices in the field of labor-management relations or in groups of employees or employers.
 Half the membership was drawn from the Committee on Government Operations and half from the Committee on Labor and Public Welfare.
 McClellan, Ervin, McCarthy, and Mundt were drawn from Government Operations, and Kennedy, McNamara, Ives, and Goldwater from Labor.
 An equal number of Democrats and Republicans sat on the Select Committee.

 Senator McClellan was named chair of the Select Committee, and Republican Senator Irving Ives of New York vice chair.
 Democrats and liberals, primarily, criticized the committee for not having a neutral attitude toward labor.
 Only three of the committee's eight members looked on organized labor favorably, and only one of them (Senator Patrick McNamara) was strongly pro-labor.
-The committee's other five members were strongly pro-management, and that included the Select Committee's Southern conservative chair, John L. McClellan.
-McClellan hired Robert F. Kennedy as the subcommittee's chief counsel and investigator.
+The committee's other five members were strongly pro-management, and that included Senator McClellan.
+McClellan hired Robert F. Kennedy, a 31-year-old attorney from Massachusetts, as the subcommittee's chief counsel and investigator.
 Kennedy, too, did not have a neutral opinion of labor unions.
 Appalled by stories he had heard about union intimidation on the West Coast, Kennedy undertook the chief counsel's job determined to root out union malfeasance and with little knowledge or understanding of or even concern over management misbehavior.
 The biases of the Select Committee members and its chief counsel, some observers concluded, led the committee to view corruption in labor-management relations as a problem with unions, not management, and management as nothing more than a victim.

-Senator McClellan gave Robert Kennedy extensive control over the scheduling of testimony, areas of investigation, and questioning of witnesses.
+Senator McClellan gave Robert Kennedy extensive control over the scheduling of testimonies, areas of investigation, and questioning of witnesses.
 This suited McClellan, a conservative Democrat and opponent of labor unions: Robert Kennedy would take the brunt of organized labor's outrage, while McClellan would be free to pursue an anti-labor legislative agenda once the hearings began to draw to a close.
 Republican members of the Select Committee voiced strong disagreement with McClellan's decision to let Kennedy set the direction for the committee and ask most of the questions, but McClellan largely ignored their protests.
 Robert Kennedy proved to be an inexpert interrogator, fumbling questions and engaging in shouting matches with witnesses rather than laying out legal cases against them.
-McClellan and Kennedy's goal had been to refer nearly all their investigations to the Justice Department for prosection, but the department refused to do so because it concluded that nearly all the legal cases were significantly flawed.
+McClellan and Kennedy's goal had been to refer nearly all their investigations to the Justice Department for prosecution, but the department refused to do so because it concluded that nearly all the legal cases were significantly flawed.
 A frustrated Robert Kennedy publicly complained about the Justice Department's decisions in September 1958.